MagedSaeed/generate-sequences/README.md

     return model_outputs.logits
 ```

-Then, you can perform greedy search or beam search as follows:
+Then, you can perform a greedy search or beam search as follows:

 - **Greedy Search**